AbdallahFH/Stride-Code-only-Loading-Content/README.md

-# Stride-Code-only-Loading-Content
+### Stride-Code-only-Loading-Content
 this is simple example for stride code-only to Load content (Models,Textuer,etc) form code.

-first you need to follow this tutrial https://github.com/VaclavElias/stride-code-only for setup Stride Code only. after that you need to get a assets imported with stride editor (stupid but it's just for now maybe in future I will create something for importing usuing code or Vaclav Elias will do). there is assets for sword model +(textur,material) in StrideLoadingModel>Assets you can use it.
+- first you need to follow this tutrial https://github.com/VaclavElias/stride-code-only for setup Stride Code only.
+- after that you need to get a assets imported with stride editor (stupid but it's just for now maybe in future I will create something for importing usuing code or Vaclav Elias will do).
+- there is assets for sword model +(textur,material) in StrideLoadingModel>Assets you can use it.

-after you placed the assets in right place create new file in you project naming it same as the csproj but with .sdpkg extension than copy and paste this
+- after you placed the assets in right place create new file in you project naming it same as the csproj but with .sdpkg extension than copy and paste this

 *********************************************************************
-!Package\n
+<?cs
+!Package
 SerializedVersion: {Assets: 3.1.0.0}
 Meta:
     Name: #your Porject name#